WTR-GITHUB/PYTHON_II_PART/Python-Advanced-‐--Lecture-05.-Functional-Programming-Intro:-Part-2.md

 ![IMG](https://github.com/CodeAcademy-Online/python-new-material-level2/blob/master/images/reduce2.webp)

-As you’ve seen in the above examples, even in cases where you can accomplish a task using reduce(), it’s often possible to find a more straightforward and Pythonic way to accomplish the same task without it.
-Maybe it’s not so hard to imagine why reduce() was removed from the core language after all.
+As you’ve seen in the above examples, even in cases where you can accomplish a task using `reduce()`, it’s often possible to find a more straightforward and `Pythonic` way to accomplish the same task without it.
+Maybe it’s not so hard to imagine why `reduce()` was removed from the core language after all.

-That said, reduce() is kind of a remarkable function.
-The description at the beginning of this section states that reduce() combines elements to produce a single result.
-But that result can be a composite object like a list or a tuple.
-For that reason, reduce() is a very generalized higher-order function from which many other functions can be implemented.
+That said, `reduce()` is kind of a remarkable function.
+The description at the beginning of this section states that `reduce()` combines elements to produce a single result.
+But that result can be a composite object like a `list` or a `tuple`.
+For that reason, `reduce()` is a very generalized higher-order function from which many other functions can be implemented.

-For example, you can implement map() in terms of reduce():
+For example, you can implement `map()` in terms of reduce():

 ```python
 numbers = [1, 2, 3, 4, 5]